Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Anyone who spots any errors in the state’s sex offender registry can call the Illinois Sex Offender Registration Team (I-SORT).
 Its number is +1-888-414-7678.

-Those interested in conducting national searches for sex offenders can visit the National Sex Offender Public Website.
+Those interested in conducting national searches for sex offenders can visit the National Sex Offender Public Website (NSOPW).

 Furthermore, residents can check the sex offender registries of their local counties by phone or online.